 A Whole School Approach

-• Curriculum and resources: Make the case for having as much time as possible for your RSE/PSHE curriculum.
-If you can secure curriculum time and additional time via tutor sessions, assemblies or drop-down days , you will be able to lead a preventative and reactive PSHE curriculum more easily.
+Curriculum and resources: Make the case for having as much time as possible for your RSE/PSHE curriculum.
+If you can secure curriculum time and additional time via tutor sessions, assemblies or drop-down days , you will be able to lead a predominantly preventative approach with the ability to be reactive when needed through the additional time you have.
 Up to date and relevant resources are also a must for student engagement.

 Number 2:

-• Give them (some) ownership: Allow students to have ownership over their feelings
+Give students (some) ownership: Allow students to have ownership over their feelings

 Number 3: